cpomorska/vicuna-hexa-kotlin/README.md

 # vicuna-kotlin-quarkus

 This project uses Quarkus with Kotlin, Camel and Kafka.
 It is a (work in progress) small showcase for DDD and a single REST Service.
-The REST Service itself is pure Camel.
-The backend uses a switch Mann! to talk to database directly or via Kafka.
+The REST Service itself is now migrated to Quarkus Resteasy.
+The backend uses a switch to talk to database directly or via Kafka.

 # Build System: Why Maven over Gradle